 7. Please bring a “snapshot” or photo of the couple to the first consultation.
-Write the names and marriage date on back.
+Write the names and marriage date on the back.

 SPECIFIC TOPICS OF INFORMATION

 It is suggested that you arrange for your music ministers soon after you have met with the parish priest.
 Our parish has fine musicians available to you and a list will be given to you at the first consultation.
-You may request that the music be provided by musicians not of our parish.
+You may request that the music is provided by musicians, not of our parish.
 In this latter case, your musicians are to contact the Director of Music for consultation as to the order of the ceremony and the music chosen.
 Music selections must be made according to the Diocesan Guidelines which simply put are to be “Church music in church and non-church music elsewhere.”
 All financial arrangements between yourselves and the music minister(s) are to be handled directly and not through the arranging priest.